 Invisible virtues

-In a world-first for pearls, we have partnered with Provenance Proof, an independent blockchain technology to bring you a ‘Statement of Provenance’ to augment our Certificate of Authenticity.
-This securely encapsulates the virtues of our premium and unique pearls and jewellery, as well as highlighting the inherent benefits our pearls provide for both people and planet.
+It's rare for a pearl to carry the details of its journey from oyster to market, but this information adds immense value to the gem.
+In a world-first for pearls, we've partnered with Provenance Proof, an independent blockchain technology, to introduce a ‘Statement of Provenance’.
+This enhances our Certificate of Authenticity, securely encapsulating the virtues of our premium pearls and jewellery while highlighting their positive impact on both people and the planet.

-Provenance Proof provides a unique digital signature of the journey, and immutably records this for future owners of these gems to enjoy
+Provenance Proof provides a unique digital signature, permanently recording the journey for future owners to cherish.

 SHELL SPECIES